 We will gather in the Faculty Club’s Betty Elings Wells Pavilion at 3:00 pm and then move to the Terrace at 4:00 pm for a reception.
 Please let us know of any accessibility requests.

 This course cannot be repeated and is limited to upper-division English majors only.

-This course will centralize creative works (novels, poetry, film, short stories) by indigenous peoples, and consider their approaches to storytelling, history, and politics.
-Along the way, we will be exploring topics of indigeneity; authenticity and heritage; memory and history; urban life and ecology; and comparative research methodologies.
-Through readings and discussions, students will engage with the basic histories, critical terms, and debates surrounding indigeneity as a mode of belonging.
-We will read works by writers from Australia, Aotearoa/ New Zealand, Canada, and the United States.
-Writers may include Kim Scott, Melissa Lukashenko, Patricia Grace, Louise Erdrich, Sherman Alexie, and Thomas King.
-We will also examine a number of other media, from paintings to photographs to films.
+This course will centralize creative works (novels, poetry, film, short stories) by Indigenous peoples, and consider their approaches to storytelling, history, and politics.
+Along the way, we will be exploring topics such as authenticity and heritage; memory and history; urban life and ecology; and comparative research methodologies.
+Through readings and discussions, we will engage the basic histories, critical terms, and debates surrounding the literatures of Indigenous peoples in Australia, New Zealand, and the United States.